+G 1 4 C 1 P

+Column A Column B

-Column A Persons who sign on for the first time, i.e. anyone who goes to sea for the first time, who has not worked on board a ship within the last five years as well as all seafarers and fishermen below the age of 18.
-Column B Professional seafarers, i.e. seafarers and fishermen older than 18 years who have worked on board a ship within the last five years and for whom the maritime or fishing business must be considered their main occupation.
-I. LIGNANT TUMOURS, lymphoma and leukaemia Absolute rejection in cases where the disease, its consequences and risk of recurrence result in immediate danger or risk of inability to work.
-Other- wise, possible limitation in time and trade area.
+Persons who sign on for the first time, i.e. anyone who goes to sea for the first time, who has not worked on board a ship within the last five years as well as all seafarers and fishermen below the age of 18.
+Professional seafarers, i.e. seafarers and fishermen older than 18 years who have worked on board a ship within the last five years and for whom the maritime or fishing business must be considered their main occupation.

+I. MALIGNANT TUMOURS, incl. lymphoma and leukaemia Absolute rejection in cases where the disease, its consequences and risk of recurrence result in immediate danger or risk of inability to work.
+Otherwise, possible limitation in time and trade area.
 Absolute rejection in cases where the disease, its consequences and risk of recurrence result in immediate danger or risk of inability to work.
 Otherwise, possible limitation in time and trade area.

 II.
+ENDOCRINE DISORDERS

+1. Hyper-hypothyroidism:

-END OCRINE DISORDERS 1.
-Hyper-hypothyroidism: - well-controlled Possible limitation in time and trade area.
-Possible limitation in time and trade area. - not well-controlled Absolute rejection.
+- well-controlled Possible limitation in Possible limitation in

+time and trade area. time and trade area.

+- not well-controlled Absolute rejection.
 Absolute rejection.

-2. Diabetes mellitus: - Insulin dependent Well-regulated, no hypoglycaemic episodes with influence on consciousness within the last two years.
-The treatment shall be under regular super- vision by a doctor and the seafarer shall have the necessary understanding of his disease and be able to perform blood sugar measurements.
+2. Diabetes mellitus:

+- Insulin dependent Well-regulated, no hypoglycaemic episodes with influence on consciousness within the last two years.
+The treatment shall be under regular supervision by a doctor and the seafarer shall have the necessary understanding of his disease and be able to perform blood sugar measurements.
 Limitations: Time - no more than one year.
-Field of work on board - not in a position mentioned in a ship's minimum safe manning document or in a training position leading to such a position.
-Duty on board fishing vessels not accepted.
-Well-regulated, no hypoglycaemic episodes with influence on consciousness within the last two years.
-The treatment shall be under regular super- vision by a doctor and the seafarer shall have the necessary understanding of his disease and be able to perform blood sugar measurements.
-Limitations: Time - no more than one year - and possibly in field of work on board. - Tablet treated Well-regulated, no hypoglycaemic episodes with influence on consciousness within the last two years.
-The treatment shall be under regular super- vision by a doctor and the seafarer shall have the necessary understanding of his disease.
-Limitations: Time - no more than one year.
-Field of work on board - not in a position mentioned in a ship's minimum safe manning document or in a training position leading to such a Well-regulated, no hypoglycaemic episodes with influence on consciousness within the last two years.
-The treatment shall be under regular super- vision by a doctor and the seafarer shall have the necessary understanding of his disease.
-Limitations: Time - no more than one year - and possibly in field of work on board. - Adiposity The condition shall be stable without any important symptoms.
-The treatment shall be under regular supervision by a doctor.
-Possible limitation in time The condition shall be stable without any important symptoms.
-The treatment shall be under regular supervision by a doctor.
-Possible limitation in time
+Field of work on board - not in a position mentioned in Well-regulated, no hypoglycaemic episodes with influence on consciousness within the last two years.
+The treatment shall be under regular supervision by a doctor and the seafarer shall have the necessary understanding of his disease and be able to perform blood sugar measurements.
+Limitations: Time - no more than one year - and possibly in field of work on board.